HOW TO POSE FOR AMAZING WEDDING PICTURES – EVEN IF YOU ARE NOT A MODEL

 You could also have your photographer zoom in for a more flattering appearance.
 Telephoto lenses create what’s known as compression which flattens facial features.
 Have you ever watched a televised sporting event in which the camera is far from the athletes?
 Notice how the background appears to be right behind the athlete when it’s actually a far distance behind?
 This is telephoto compression at work.
 Lens compression in a wedding photo makes the nose appear smaller, flattens the eye sockets and pushes back the chin.
 It’s better for your photographer to stand further away and zoom in than be too close and use a wide angle.
 As a South Florida Wedding Photographer, I’m always shooting at the beach.
 Since the beach offers lots of room, it’s easy for me to stand far away and zoom in.
 This creates the illusion that the person being photographed is standing much closer to the water.

 BELOW: You could see in this photo how the groom “Joey” has his weight on his right foot.
 This allows him to slightly place his left foot forward making a more relaxed portrait.
 In order to show more of the bride ” Marissa’s” dress I did what I call a relaxed separation pose.
 She is not fully attached to the groom but offset by simply having her arm hook the groom’s arm.
+Posing doesn’t always have to require a couple being connected together.
+A simple touch of the shoulder or a hook of the arm is all that it takes to draw a connection between people.
+In my tips for posing I consider a simple touch a form of a pose.

 Emphasize Your Best Side

 BELOW: I shot this bride and groom photo at Stonebridge Country Club in Boca Raton.
 If you are recently engaged and looking for a great wedding venue then this is a great location to check out.
 Not everyone wants a beach location.
 If a nice wedding venue that offers a lake and some nice architecture then Stonebridge is another venue to visit.
+My using my tip for posing and using hands in the photo this picture has a more romantic feel.

 Action photography is a good way to take your mind off the your expression while doing something.
 Just smile and walk.
 Have your photographer stand in front of you and walk backwards while you walk towards your photographer.
 The act of walking will help break that frozen “deer in the headlights” facial expression.
 If walking as a couple, you have many options.
 You could both look forward, or you could look at each other.
 The guy can look at the girl or she could look at him.
 By using the walking pose a photographer can shoot many different poses in only a matter of seconds.